 Autonomous cars have been zooming around streets for the last few years as both public and private entities toy with their possibilities.
 Google tested out its self-driving technology to the tune of over 600,000 miles last year alone, and California is currently taking public comment on allowing driverless cars on the road by the end of the year.

-Car companies from Mercedes to Uber say they will have autonomous vehicles on the road in the next few years and, according to a study by Boston Consulting Group, more than 12 million fully autonomous vehicles are expected to be sold per year globally by 2035.
+Car companies from Mercedes to Uber say they will have autonomous vehicles on the road in the next few years and, according to Boston Consulting Group, more than 12 million fully autonomous vehicles are expected to be sold per year globally by 2035.
 Cities need to prepare, both for the transition period and for when human drivers are a thing of the past.

 Smart Cities Dive spoke with various experts to predict the top five ways autonomous vehicles will change the transportation landscape in U.S. cities — and alter life for residents.